orangeduck/Cello-Website/pages/learn-quickstart.md

 ## Objects

-All Cello objects start life as a standard C structure which we then add the runtime information to.
-It is required that we define our C structures without `typedef`'ing them and that we call the resulting Cello variable the same name as the C type, but without the `struct` prefix.
+Cello objects start as standard C structures which we then add our runtime information to.
+We must define our C structures without `typedef`'ing them.
 For example here is a `struct` we might use to represent some image data.

     struct Image {
       uint64_t width;